boitakub/Bogadex/README.md

 ## 📜 License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [BSD 3-Clause](LICENSE).